Planning the Effective Association Meeting

 Special committees do not have continual existence.
 Instead, they exist for the purpose of a specific project—to plan a function or event, for example, or study a particular issue.
 Special committees typically go out of existence upon their final report.

 Unfinished business refers to matters carried over from a previous meeting—a category that is sometimes incorrectly referred to as "old business."
 "Old business" is a misnomer in that unfinished business is not simply items that have been discussed at some point in the past.
 For organizations that meet at least four times a year, unfinished business may include any matter that was pending when the previous meeting adjourned, was on the previous meeting's agenda but wasn't reached, or was postponed to the present meeting.

 Your presiding officer should know if there are items to be considered under unfinished business and doesn't need to ask, "Is there any unfinished business?"
 Instead, the presiding officer simply proceeds to the first unfinished item.
 If there is no unfinished business, the presiding officer skips this category altogether.

 F. New business.

 Most work in a meeting is accomplished during the time slot devoted to "new business," when members can introduce any new item for consideration.
-As a result, your presiding officer may be unaware of what items will arise under new business (unless you require advance notice for this category).
+As a result, the presiding officer may be unaware of what items will arise under new business (unless advance notice is required for this category).